 instructor, and to ask the instructor if something is not clearly explained

 or questioned.
-Be aware, however, that such questions may not be answered
+Be aware, however, that it may not be possible to answer such questions

 because to do so would betray the answer.